schroeder-g/Sprint-Challenge--RDBMS-and-API-Intros-java-todos/README.md

 You will be creating a REST api service to store and read data from an H2 database.

 - [ ] Please fork and clone this repository.
-This repository has a starting application called todos.
+This repository has a starting application called todo.
 You must start working from there.
 Regularly commit and push your code as appropriate.

 - [ ] The initial application contains the model for the users table.
 Endpoints are already created and the structure for auditing fields is in place.
-You are adding the model for the todos table and updating the services to work with the new table.
+You are adding the model for the todo table and updating the services to work with the new table.

 - [ ] TODOS
   - `todoid` primary key, not null long
   - `description` string, not null
   - `completed` boolean.
-Note that for all new todos, default completed to false
+Note that for all new todo, default completed to false
-  - `userid` foreign key (one user to many todos) not null
+  - `userid` foreign key (one user to many todo) not null
   - All tables must have the standard 4 auditing fields in place and working, being populated: created on, created by, last modified on, last modified by.
 The auditing usernames will all default to `llama`.
   - USERS have a one to many relationship with TODOS.

 - [ ] SeedData.java is a sample class that can be modified to populate the database.
 However, this is the seed data to use for this application.
 The structure can change, the data should not change.
 Do populate the database with this data.

 The following end points are already available in the initial application.
-You are to make sure the end points work with the newly added todos table
+You are to make sure the end points work with the newly added todo table

-- [ ] GET /users/users - return all of the users and their todos.
+- [ ] GET /users/users - return all of the users and their todo.

-- [ ] GET /users/user/{userid} - return the user and their todos based off of user id.
+- [ ] GET /users/user/{userid} - return the user and their todo based off of user id.

-- [ ] POST /users/user - adds a user with their todos
+- [ ] POST /users/user - adds a user with their todo

   You can use the following to test this!